 The Infinity is a zero backpressure system, so it can handle even the most unstable products, like small vials, tapered cups, and reverse tapered wine bottles.
 Our patented technology also ensures no breakage, no label damage, and minimal noise.

 Infinity systems excel on high-throughput lines (300+ products per minute).
 The 3D Infinity was specifically designed for processors struggling to orient challenging products — like trays feeding packaging lines and pies exiting a cooling tunnel — at high speeds.
 They come in sizes from 15 to 150 square feet.
 We can also customize them to meet your unique needs.

 The Bi-Flo is the first accumulation system we ever made.
 In 1981, we were approached by a manufacturer of artillery products.
 They were too heavy for a rotary table to handle without jamming, so we invented the first bi-flow accumulation system, which is basically two conveyors running in opposite directions to create a circular flow of product.

 Like the Infinity, the Bi-Flo can outfeed products in single-file, double-file, or mass flow.
-Unlike many of the competing systems, our units have no dead plates because the conveyors lie flush.
+Unlike many of the competing systems, our units have no conveyor transfer plates, aka dead plates, because the conveyors lie flush.
 And, thanks to our patented design, the machines won’t jam.